yejune/go-react-ssr/.github/README.md

 # 🛠️ Getting Started

-Go-SSR was designed with the idea of being dead simple to install.
+gotossr was designed with the idea of being dead simple to install.
 Below are 2 easy ways of setting it up:

 ## ⚡️ Using the CLI tool